The best savings accounts in Canada offer high-interest rates and a no-fee account with free withdrawals and deposit privileges.

 It may also be worthwhile to move your account if there’s a significant sign-up bonus.
 However, look out for the popular bait-and-switch tactics.
 What does the bank’s track record look like?

 2. No monthly fee: While this should go without saying, you want to ensure that the account has no monthly fee.

 3. Transaction fees: Does the account offer free and unlimited transactions?
-See if withdrawals, eTransfers, bill payments, etc. are free and that they offer access to a good number of free ATMs.
+See if withdrawals, eTransfers, bill payments, etc., are free and that they provide access to a good number of free ATMs.

 Overall, read the fine print to understand the terms and conditions relevant to your account.

 6. Deposit insurance: Savings accounts in Canada are generally protected by CDIC or a provincial insurer.
 Confirm whether or not the account enjoys the coverage and for how much.

 How To Open a Savings Account in Canada

 To open one of the best online savings accounts in Canada, simply visit the website of the bank using the links above and have the following information handy:

 - Your basic personal information (name, address, date of birth, email address, etc.)

 - Copy of a government-issued photo ID